neo-project/docs/docs/en-us/basic/whitepaper.md

 **DevPack - Compiler and IDE plugin:**

 DevPack includes the high-level language compiler and the IDE plug-in.
 Because NeoVM's architecture is very similar to JVM and .NET Runtime, the compilers in DevPack can compile Java byte code and .NET MSIL into NeoVM's instruction set.
-Java / Kotlin, C# developers do not need to learn new languages and will be able to immediately start developing smart contracts in VS, Eclipse and other familiar IDE environments. **This greatly reduces the learning curve for developing smart contracts, allowing us to easily build a vibrant community around NeoContract.**
+Developers using main stream languages like Java / Kotlin/ C# do not need to learn new languages and will be able to immediately start developing smart contracts in VS, Eclipse and other familiar IDE environments. **This greatly reduces the learning curve for developing smart contracts, allowing us to easily build a vibrant community around NeoContract.**

-NeoContract can create a smart contract call tree through static analysis before running a smart contract. **Through the deterministic call tree, the NEO node can dynamically fragment the smart contract to achieve theoretically unlimited expansion**, which overcomes the "jamming effect" caused by the static fragmentation of other block chain systems.
+NeoContract can create a smart contract call tree through static analysis before running a smart contract. **Through the deterministic call tree, the Neo node can dynamically fragment the smart contract to achieve theoretically unlimited expansion**, which overcomes the "jamming effect" caused by the static fragmentation of other block chain systems.

 ### Cross-chain interoperability agreement: NeoX